-IMPORTANT: In a supplementary "Add-On" installation, the blowers on the DAKA furnace can be used as circulation blowers for heating the house.
+IMPORTANT: In a supplementary "Add-On" installation, the blower on the DAKA furnace can be used as a circulation blower for heating the house.

-They also can be used in conjunction with your primary furnace blower to boost air circulation in large ductwork systems.
+The blower can be used in conjunction with your primary furnace blower to boost air circulation in large ductwork systems.
 An optional fan control may need to be located in supply plenum to turn primary blower on and off when heat is received from the DAKA furnace.
-(See FIG. 1 for fan control location).
+See FIG. 1 for fan control location.